psthomas/psthomas.github.io/_posts/2019-03-05-voting-power-comprehensive.md

 ---

 <!--
+"Where do voters have the most political influence?"
 "Where do the powerful voters live?"
 "Where are voters especially powerful in the United States?"
 "Where are voters especially powerful?"
 "Where does voting power reside in the United States?"
 "Where do the most influential voters live in the United States?"
 "Where are voters the most influential in the United States?"
 "Where do the most powerful voters live in the United States?"
 title: "Where does voting power reside in the United States?"
 "Where does political power reside in the United States?" -->

 It's difficult to get a broad mental overview of politics in the United States.
 There are so many elections covering different districts and each office holder has a different level of influence over policy outcomes.
 This post is an attempt to help simplify things by bringing all the federal and state level election results together into one place.
 I then use an approach described below to combine all the results into a single voting power metric for each location.
 The end result is a map that communicates the cumulative political influence of the voters in each place: